Aptomi/k8s-app-engine/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Features & Benefits
-- **Easy way to deploy and manage complex applications**
+- **Easy way to deploy and manage applications**
-  - See [example](examples/twitter-analytics/diagram.png) of a multi-service application based entirely on containers
+  - See [example](examples/twitter-analytics/diagram.png) of a multi-service application for k8s
-- **Run on top of any container platform**
+- **Designed to run on top of any container platform**
   - k8s, OpenShift (with support coming for AWS ECS, GKE, Docker Datacenter, Mesos)
 - **Friendly for Dev and Ops**
+  - Think applications and services, not infrastructure primitives
-  - Keep using your existing application templates (Helm, k8s YAMLs, ksonnet, Ansible, etc)
+  - Keep using your existing application templates (Helm, Ksonnet, k8s YAMLs, etc)
-  - Speak services, not containers.
-Collaborate between orgs and rely on services published by other teams
-  - Easy changes to the running code -- seconds to propagate updated parameters, relocate the whole stack to another cluster, restrict access, etc
+  - Make real-time changes to the running code (change parameters, relocate the whole application w/ dependencies to another cluster, restrict access, etc)
+  - Minimizes disruption impact of change on depending services
 - **Continuous state enforcement**
   - Desired state of all services is rendered as a system and continuously validated/enforced
   - Built-in service discovery ensures all dependencies always are up to date